AlexLadd/Raspberry-Pi-/README.txt

 To write data to a specific pin: sr.digitalWrite(pin = 1, mode = 1) or sr.digitalWrite(pin = 1, mode = sr.HIGH)

-To write data to multiple pins a once: sr.digitalWrite(pin = [1,2,3], mode = sr.HIGH)
+To write data to multiple pins at once: sr.digitalWrite(pin = [1,2,3], mode = sr.HIGH)

 All pin can be written to HIGH or LOW at once: